Survey Studies in Reformed Theology

 But the personal characteristics of the individual writers are obvious in the Bible.
 Luke, who was a physician, used technical medical terms.
 John used a vocabulary that reflects his background as a fisherman.
 The style of each writer greatly varies with his personality, background, the era in which he lived, the circumstances of his writings, and the political and cultural setting in which he wrote, etc.

 3. Organic View: teaches that the Bible came into being by a superintendence of the human faculties.
 God rendered their writings inerrant yet retained the personalities of the individual writers.
 This the view of the Westminster Standards, and of reformed scholars such as A. A. Hodge, Charles Hodge, Louis Berkhof, Palmer, Shedd, B. B. Warfield, and Cornelius VanTil.
-Also the view of conservative non-reformed scholars such as Chafer and Thiessen.
+It’s also the view of conservative non-reformed scholars such as Chafer and Thiessen.

 Dr. Allen MacRae stated it this way in his lectures on prolegomena; “Inspiration is a special act of the Holy Spirit by which he guided the writers of the books of the Scriptures so that their words should convey the thought he wished conveyed, should bear a proper relationship to the thought of the other inspired books, and should be kept free from errors of fact, of doctrine or of judgment.”